moves-rwth/storm/about.md

 The developers can be reached via
 - <i class="fa fa-envelope" aria-hidden="true"></i> storm-dev ```at``` i2.informatik.rwth-aachen.de

-If you have general feedback, feature request or bug reports, please send us a mail.
+If you have general feedback or questions on how to use Storm, please send us a mail.

+For feature request or bug reports, please open a [new issue on GitHub](https://github.com/moves-rwth/storm/issues/new){:target="_blank"}.

 Storm has been developed at the [Chair for Software Modeling and Verification](http://moves.rwth-aachen.de){:target="_blank"} at RWTH Aachen University by